DataBora/elusion/README.md

 let customers_df = CustomDataFrame::new(customers, "c").await?;
 let products_df = CustomDataFrame::new(products, "p").await?;

-// Example 1: Using materialized view for customer count
+//  Using materialized view for customer count
 // The TTL parameter (3600) specifies how long the view remains valid in seconds (1 hour) customers_df.clone()
     .select(["COUNT(*) as count"])